Canon G9 X Mark II versus Canon M100

 - More modern: Was introduced somewhat (7 months) more recently.

-If the count of individual advantages (bullet points above) is taken as a guide, the M100 is the clear winner of the contest (9 : 5 points).
-However, the pertinence of the various camera strengths will differ across photographers, so that you might want to weigh individual camera traits according to their importance for your own imaging needs.
+If the count of individual advantages (bullet points above) is taken as a guide, the M100 emerges as the winner of the match-up (9 : 6 points).
+However, the pertinence of the various camera strengths will differ across photographers, so that you might want to weigh individual camera traits according to their importance for your own imaging needs before making a camera decision.

 In any case, while the comparison of technical specifications can provide a useful overview of the capabilities of different cameras, it remains incomplete and does no justice, for example, to the way the G9X Mark II or the M100 handle or perform in practice.
 User reviews that are available, for instance, at amazon can sometimes shed light on these issues, but such feedback is all too often partial, inconsistent, and inaccurate.
 This is why hands-on reviews by experts are important.
 The following table reports the overall rankings of the cameras as published by some of the major camera review sites.
 The detailed reviews can be accessed, respectively, on the websites of cameralabs.com, dpreview.com, ephotozine.com, imaging-resource.com, and photographyblog.com.

 |Canon G9 X Mark II (⇒ rgt)||..||75/100||4.5/5||4.5/5||4.5/5||2017||529||latest||check|